The Beatles came to town on August 21, 1965, and had a terrible time.

 Another burning question: has the fact that Ringo (drummer) married recently hurt the group’s popularity?
 Ray says not that he can see.
 New York sold out at 55,000 and Chicago’s show is already sold out for two performances of 33,000 seats each.

 The rumor that Minneapolis is sold out too is adding to Ray’s woes.
 There definitely are seats available and these will go on sale at the Stadium.
 But he has been getting calls from out-of-towners who are planning to come and have been panicked by the rumors. …

 The final question of how the whole thing turns out rests in the hands of the restless fans.
 They seem pretty determined… Ray made arrangements with a group of Beatle-lovers to sit in the stands and try and keep their neighbors from screaming.
 Since word of this was in the paper he has been getting angry phone calls: “We’ll scream if we want to!”
 He just shrugs and shakes his head.
 “This kind of action adults don’t know anything about.”

 Reggie asked Bill Diehl of WDGY to be the M.C.
-Diehl went to Chicago to see them in action and to spend a day and a half with them.
+Diehl went to Chicago to see them in action at their concert before the Minneapolis date and to spend a day and a half with them.
 He brought back 16 mm film he took of the concert at the Stock Yards Amphitheater.